Tejas164321/TejasFolio/README.md

-# Tejas Patil - Personal Portfolio Website...
+# Tejas Patil - Personal Portfolio Website.

 This is the personal portfolio website for Tejas Patil, showcasing projects, skills, education, and a way to get in contact.
 It's built with a modern, responsive, and performant tech stack..